AoNoEzreal/TSP_Gen/README.md

 All of the data comes from [University of Waterloo's website](http://www.math.uwaterloo.ca/tsp/world/countries.html)

 ## Usage
-Clone the repository and do
+Clone the repository and run
 `python ProjetAlgoGenetique.py`